chelsea-apps/react-native-elements/docs/README.md

 - `git clone` [react-native-elements](https://github.com/chelsea-apps/react-native-elements) project locally
 - Add the necessary changes (shouldn't be more than props at this stage)
 - Using [jsDocs](https://jsdoc.app/), document your new changes
-- Update the docs by running `npx typedoc --out docs src/index.tsx`
+- Update the docs by running `npx typedoc src/index.tsx`
 - Increase the version by one where `x` is in case: `1.x` if your change is an addition or `1.11.x` if your change is a bug fix.
 - Publish the new version of the package using `npm publish`
 - View your new version at [App Registry](http://registry.chelsea-apps.com:4873/-/web/detail/@chelsea-apps/react-native-elements)